arangodb/docs/3.5/aql/functions-arangosearch.md

 [SEARCH operation](operations-search.html).
 The better the documents match the search expression the higher the returned number.

+The first argument to any scoring function is always the document emitted by a `FOR` operation over an ArangoSearch View.

 To sort the result set by relevance, with the more relevant documents coming first, sort in **descending order** by the score (e.g. `SORT BM25(...)
 DESC`).